 1852: Shoreditch New Almshouses

 Knightley’s earliest dated commission was erected as new premises for the last of the almshouses founded by the parish of Shoreditch, originally established in 1836 on a site on Kent Street in Haggerston.
 The new site was located on Brunswick Street (now Thurtle Road) directly opposite John Nash’s church of St Mary’s, Haggerston, with the almhouses positioned on the same axis and set back from the road behind a small garden.
-They provided accommodation for 20 residents and the Ordnance Survey shows 10 small dwellings arranged symmetrically in two groups of five either side of a central space.
-Very likely they were single storey, but no illustrations have so far come to light.
+They provided accommodation for 20 residents, taking the form of two terraces of five cottages arraged either side of a central portion breaking forward, whose function is currently unknown.
+The illustration reproduced above suggests that they were treated in a rather flamboyant brand of neo-Jacobean, but this might well have been based on a presentation drawing from Knightley’s office and other archive views suggest the design may have been simplified in execution.
 The almshouses were damaged by bombing in World War II and the whole area subsequently cleared for redevelopment.

 1855: United Methodist Free Church, Poplar